 I still discover new parts of the Tower.
 Last visit, I was amazed to discover a graffiti-hewn chamber I’d previously missed, where high-status prisoners were incarcerated.

 To be fair, all of the big-hitter museums is very quiet in the last hour or so of opening, and they’re free anyway.
 Simply pick a room of the British Museum, V&A, Museum of London or any of the other great galleries to enjoy without the culture overload of trying to cram everything into one day.
 The Wallace Collection is particularly good as it’s just behind Oxford Street’s shops.
-Before leaving the Tower, I should mention a great place for coffee.
-The official Armouries Café is light, bright and has great food, but it can become crowded.
-Few realize that during the summer months the room upstairs, which looks out of bounds, is also open, serving coffee and cakes.
-You can bring meal purchases upstairs into the peace and quiet too.

 The Tower of London is the easternmost Historic Royal Palace.
 My favorite, Hampton Court Palace, is furthest west.
 Unless you’re staying nearby, this one really is worth enjoying over an entire day.
 Most people think of Henry VIII’s staggering Tudor palace, with its enormous working kitchen, stunning chapel and breathtaking Great Hall, but there is an entire second palace on the other side.
 Soon after their accession, joint monarchs William III and Mary II asked Sir Christopher Wren to rebuild the hopelessly “old-fashioned” Hampton Court.